-The organic agricultural sector is expanding and Sicily as a region has the largest number of organic businesses/farms at 11,626 (15,32% of the national total) with a substantial increase also in terms of area certified (427.294 hectares, Sinab 2017) that is equal to 31,6% of total regional utilized area.
+The organic agricultural sector is expanding and Sicily as a region has the largest number of organic businesses/farms (11,626, namely 15,32% of the national total) with a substantial increase also in terms of area certified (427.294 hectares, Sinab 2017) that is equal to 31,6% of total regional utilized area.

 In the olive oil sector, Sicily is the third Italian producer after Puglia and Calabria, with 160,000 hectares of olive groves equal to 13,7% of the national figure (Istat, 2017): of these, 42,101 hectares are organic (Sinab, 2017).

 In the citrus fruit sector, Sicily gains the first place in the Italian regions with 84 thousand hectares of land in production equal to 56% of the national figure (Istat, 2017).
-Of these, 25,339 ha are organic (Sinab, 2017).
+25,339 ha of these one, are organic (Sinab, 2017).